Kyziridis/Lunar-Network/ReadME.md

     # test that it worked
     $ python >>> import gym >>> gym.make('LunarLander-v2')

-    # The above instructions are for linux systems and MacOS.
+    # The above instructions are for linux systems.
-    # We do not use proprietary software so we do not have instructions for windows.
+    # We do not use proprietary software so we do not have instructions for Windows or MacOS.
 ```
 You can visit [openAI gym](https://gym.openai.com/envs/#box2d) in order to inspect this
 kind of environments.<br>